Altynbek Sarsenbayuly

-In 2003, after a long career in senior Kazakh government positions, such as Information Minister and Ambassador to Russia, Sarsenbayuly joined the opposition ranks in protest against what he regarded as the administration's authoritarian policies.
+In 2003, after a long career in senior government positions of Kazakhstan, such as Information Minister and Ambassador to Russia, Altynbek joined the opposition ranks in protest against what he regarded as the administration's authoritarian policies.

-Soon after his decision to contest in the 2005 Kazakh presidential election, Sarsenbayuly faced government intimidation tactics, including a physical assault by unidentified individuals during a presidential campaign meeting with voters and the alleged beating of his two nephews in November 2005.
+Soon after his decision to contest in the 2005 Kazakh presidential election, Altynbek faced government intimidation tactics, including a physical assault by unidentified individuals during a presidential campaign meeting with voters and the alleged beating of his two nephews in November 2005.

 Biography

 Early life and education

-Sarsenbayuly was born in the village of Qainar in family of 12 children.
+Altynbek was born in the village of Qainar in family of 12 children.
 In 1982, he graduated from the Faculty of Journalism of the Al-Farabi Kazakh National University and then in 1985 from the Moscow State University.

 Career

 From 1985, he was an editor and senior editor of KazTAG.
-In 1987, Sarsenbayuly became an editor and executive secretary of the Arai - Zarya magazine.
+In 1987, Altynbek became an editor and executive secretary of the Arai - Zarya magazine.
 From 1989 to 1992, he was an editor of the Orken - Horizon newspaper.

-In March 1992, Sarsenbayuly was appointed as the head of the Department of Culture and Interethnic Relations of the President.
+In March 1992, Altynbek was appointed as the head of the Department of Culture and Interethnic Relations of the President.
 From August 1992, he served as the head of the Department of Internal Policy of the President.

-On 20 January 1993, Sarsenbayuly was appointed as Minister of Press and Media.
+On 20 January 1993, Altynbek was appointed as Minister of Press and Media.
 While serving the post, he founded the Democratic Party of Kazakhstan on 1 July 1995 and was its co-chairman until it was merged with Otan on 1 March 1999.
-On 14 October 1995, the Ministry was reorganized into National Agency for Press and Mass Media of the Republic of Kazakhstan in 14 October 1995 where Sarsenbayuly served its chairman.
+On 14 October 1995, the Ministry was reorganized into National Agency for Press and Mass Media of the Republic of Kazakhstan in 14 October 1995 where Altynbek served its chairman.

-On 13 October 1997, Sarsenbayuly became the Minister of Information and Public Accord.
+On 13 October 1997, Altynbek became the Minister of Information and Public Accord.
 On 22 January 1999, after the Ministry was merged, he was appointed as the Minister of Culture, Information and Public Accord until becoming the secretary of the Security Council of Kazakhstan on 5 May 2001.
-On 25 January 2002, Sarsenbayuly was appointed as an Ambassador of Kazakhstan to Russia until being relieved from his post on 3 November 2003.
+On 25 January 2002, Altynbek was appointed as an Ambassador of Kazakhstan to Russia until being relieved from his post on 3 November 2003.

-In December 2003, Sarsenbayuly became the co-chair of the Ak Zhol Democratic Party.
+In December 2003, Altynbek became the co-chair of the Ak Zhol Democratic Party.
 From 12 July to 29 September 2004, he was the Minister of Information before resigning from the post after accusing of the government rigging the 2004 legislative elections.
-After Ak Zhol was split on 19 April 2005, Sarsenbayuly was the organizer and co-chairman of the unregistered Naghyz Ak Zhol party.
+After Ak Zhol was split on 19 April 2005, Altynbek was the organizer and co-chairman of the unregistered Naghyz Ak Zhol party.

-Murder and investigation
+Death

-On 13 February 2006 the bodies of Sarsenbayuly, his bodyguard and his driver were found dead on a road near the city of Almaty, reportedly lying face-down, hands tied on their back, and shot in the head at point blank range.
+On 13 February 2006 the bodies of Altynbek, his bodyguard and his driver were found dead on a road near the city of Almaty, reportedly lying face-down, hands tied on their back, and shot in the head at point blank range.